iwita/cloudsuite/docs/benchmarks/data-caching.md

 ### Starting the Client ####

 To start the client you have to first `pull` the client image and then run it.
-To `pull` the server image use the following command:
+To `pull` the client image use the following command:

     $ docker pull cloudsuite/data-caching:client